paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-017-negotiation-and-implementation-of-trade-agreements.md

 Sec.
 3–201.
 Authority to Review Certain Mergers, Acquisitions, and Takeovers.

-(1) Executive Order No. 11858, as amended [50 U.S.C.
-App.
-2170 note], regarding the Committee on Foreign Investment in the United States (the “Committee”) is further amended as follows:
+(1) Executive Order No. 11858, as amended [[50 U.S.C.
+4565](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4565&num=0&edition=prelim) note], regarding the Committee on Foreign Investment in the United States (the “Committee”) is further amended as follows:

 (A) By adding new Sections 7 and 8 as follows: